 Purchasing durable medical equipment online enables individuals to avoid the difficulty of transporting bulky or heavy equipment as most websites will provide free shipping.
 Another option is purchasing equipment used.
 There are pros and cons but used equipment can offer considerable saving; read our guide to purchasing used durable medical equipment.
 Renting equipment is another option, read our guide to renting durable or home medical equipment.

 When insurance refuses to pay for durable or home medical equipment, one has 3 options.
 They can appeal the claim, sue their insurance company or purchase the DME out of pocket.

 To appeal a denied claim, one’s insurance will have a fairly straight-forward process.
 However, unless there was a filing error, an appealed claim without additional, stronger justification will usually be denied.
 One may need to re-visit with their doctor or receive medical justification from an additional medical professional, as well as take the time to prepare a strong Justification Statement.

 Suing an insurance company is an expensive and time-consuming option.
 However, many lawyers work on a “contingency fee basis” meaning, they do not charge the client unless they win.
 If they win, they take a percentage of the settlement; usually in the 20% - 40% range.
-While this is a low-risk way to fight for durable medical equipment, it is worth noting that if one wins, they will still have to pay the 20% - 40% out-of-pocket that went to their attorney.
-Another option to get legal assistance fighting an insurance company is to contact your State Protection and Advocacy Program
+While this is a low-risk way to fight for durable medical equipment, it is worth noting that if one wins, they may still have to pay the 20% - 40% out-of-pocket that went to their attorney.
+Another option to get legal assistance fighting an insurance company is to contact your State Protection and Advocacy Program.